 Qualifications Wales' consultation is looking at the kind of qualifications needed for the new curriculum.
 Their aim is for "16-year-olds in Wales take globally respected qualifications that inspire and prepare them for life, learning and work".

 Parentkind has sent an organisational response, citing data from our Annual Parent Survey 2019 to support it.
+See Qualifications Wales

-to submit a response, and our news article
+for details, and our news article